UniCT-WebDevelopment/TooGoodFood/README.md

 ```
 git clone https://github.com/Giovannimbesi25/Reddit-Post-Classificator.git
-cd TooGoodFood/
+cd TooGoodFood/Progetto
 node app.js

 ```
-Then you just need to access localhost:5000 by your browser.
+Then you just need to access localhost:5000 by your browser.  <br>
 Port number, database config and ipServer are stored in  the config.json file and can be easily changed.